TanishParlapall/MMA-Fighters-ETL-Pipeline/README.md

 - `Docker`

 ## 🚀 Features
-- Fetches data from the Sports Data API, specifically MMA data
+- Fetches MMA data from the Sports Data API
 - Transforms and loads data into PostgreSQL
-- Schedule execution with Airflow
+- Schedules execution with Airflow
 - Runs using Docker

 ## 🧱 Project Structure